The Ultimate Ignition Poker Review

 Firstly, you have Bitcoin, of which I can’t sing the praises of enough.

-I’ve personally made a Bitcoin deposit at Ignition Poker and it was extremely simple.
+I’ve personally made several Bitcoin deposit at Ignition Poker, and it’s always been extremely simple.

-Select the Bitcoin option in the cashier, get the unique payment address, and send over the exact amount you specify in the Ignition Poker cashier.
+Select the Bitcoin option in the cashier, get the unique payment address, and send over the exact amount the Ignition Poker cashier tells you to.

-It’s then registered to your poker balance within seconds.
+It’s then registered to your poker balance within about 20-30 minutes and usually much sooner.

 The minimum Bitcoin deposit is very low at $25 and Ignition Poker does not take any fees.